 - Keep your feet flat on the floor and don’t arch your lower back.

-- Now check your knees: They should be pointing in the direction of your toes (not collapsing in or bowing out) and shouldn’t extend past your toes.
+- Now check your knees: They should be pointing in the direction of your toes (not collapsing in or bowing out).

-- Once you’ve lowered as far as you can go comfortably while maintaining proper form, squeeze your glutes and stand back up — and repeat!
+- Once you’ve lowered as far as you can go comfortably while maintaining proper form, press through your feet to stand back up and squeeze your glutes at the top — then repeat!